Spain, Ireland, ESM fund in focus at euro zone talks

 Several euro zone officials speculated that a Spanish application could come in early October, in time for the next meeting of euro zone finance ministers on Oct 8.

-This would be after the presentation of Spain’s 2013 budget and the recapitalization needs of its banking sector, both due on September 28.
+This would be after the presentation of Spain’s 2013 budget and the recapitalisation needs of its banking sector, both due on Sept.
+28.

 So far markets have calmed after the German constitutional court cleared the way to set up the 500 billion euro permanent euro zone bailout fund ESM, pro-European parties won elections in the Netherlands and the euro zone is moving towards a banking union with the ECB as the single supervisor.